gemc/clas12Tags/README.md

 The `clas12Tags` repository serves as the simulation resource for the CLAS12 experiments at Jefferson Lab, providing:

 - The CLAS12 geometry source code.
+It creates the geometry databases.
-- The CLAS12 detectors geometry database (in the form of ASCII files and a SQLITE database).
+- The CLAS12 geometry databases, in the form of ASCII and SQLITE files.
-- Individual system steering cards (GCARDS) for debugging and testing.
+- Detectors steering cards (GCARDS) for debugging and testing.
-- A customized version of the GEMC source code tailored specifically for the JLab CLAS12 experiments.
+- The GEMC source code.

+> [!NOTE]
-The `experiments` directory contains the **latest version of the geometry database of the CLAS12 detectors**, built using the **latest tagged version of coatjava**.
+> The `experiments` directory contains the **latest version of the geometry database
+> of the CLAS12 detectors**, built using the **latest tagged version of coatjava**.

 ![Alt CLAS12](clas12.png?raw=true "The CLAS12 detector simulation.
 The electron beam is going from left to right.")